Banned Books Book Club

 Past Selections

-Sold by Patricia McCormick book cover.
+Crank by Ellen Hopkins book cover.

 Scary stories to tell in the dark by Alvin Schwartz book cover.